3-0-Reverb/React-Social-Client/README.md

 - - endpointURL , accessKey , secretKey , and bucketName
 - Follow either Local or AWS Deployment instructions.

-# Local
+#### Local

-- Switch to the dev branch of the client and server using the following command:
+- Switch to the dev branch of the React-Social-Client and the main server using the following command:
-- - git checkout dev
 - Run the following comamnd in the directory of the server to install your dependencies.
 - - mvn clean install -U
 - Start the server using the following command in the server directory.